erlang/eep/eeps/eep-00XX.md

 ```

 Note Erlang will guarantee the applied arguments are either literals
-or variables, ensuring the functions are indeed persistent across
+or bound variables, ensuring the functions are indeed persistent across
 nodes/modules.
 This is important because the role of this feature goes
 beyond syntax sugar: it allows Erlang developers to glance at the code
 and, as long as it uses `fun Mod:Fun/Arity` or `fun Mod:Fun(...Args)`,